 This Bulletin focuses on the imports of goods but it should be noted that St Helena's trade with other countries also includes imports and exports of services.
 Imports of services include medical treatment and training programmes abroad, communications services, and services delivered by persons visiting the Island but who do not live on St Helena.
-St Helena's service exports include spending on St Helena by tourists and short-term visitors; estimates of this non-resident spending on St Helena are available from Statistical Bulletin 5 of 2021 on Arrivals and Departures.
+St Helena's service exports include spending on St Helena by tourists and short-term visitors; estimates of this non-resident spending on St Helena are available through the St Helena Statistics Office website.